cloudwego/community/COMMUNITY_MEMBERSHIP.md

 - Monoio (Monoio & Monoio ecosystem)
 - Serdes (Thriftgo & Frugal & Fastpb & Sonic & thrift-gen-validator)
 - Pilota (Pilota)
-- Community (cloudwego.github.io & community)
+- Website & Docs (cloudwego.github.io & community)
 - Others if may.

 Responsibilities for roles are scoped to these subprojects (repos) defined by GitHub team.